 A minimum of 30 credit hours of coursework beyond the bachelor's degree and deficiency courses are required to complete the MS degrees.
-All Master's students are required to develop and submit an Interactive Plan of Study (iPOS) through online ASU Interactive prior to registering for courses for the upcoming semester.
-The POS should be developed with the aid of the student's faculty advisor.
+All Master's students are required to develop and submit an Interactive Plan of Study (iPOS) through online ASU Interactive during the first semester at ASU.
+The iPOS should be developed with the aid of the student's faculty advisor.
 The CE Graduate Academic Advisor, acting on behalf of the Graduate Program Chair, will initially advise the student.
 Subsequently, each student should seek out a faculty member in his or her area of study to serve as advisor and committee chair.